nirekin/ALite/DOCUMENTATION.md

 * Any intent to delete an instance of a class not anotated with ***@ALiteEntity***  will throw a ***RNoEntityException***.

+#####Note:

+*If you try to delete an entity with un uninitialized id then the where condition will be build using the default value(s) of the database column(s) corresponding this the entity primary key.

 ```
 Considering the following entity